← BACK

 Results & Impact

-Six months after the release of the new software version, support costs decreased significantly.
-Ongoing surveys continue to track user satisfaction, needs, and pain points, feeding directly into the product roadmap.
+Six months after launch, the numbers were clear.
+Ongoing surveys track user satisfaction and pain points, feeding directly into each roadmap cycle.

 -80%

-Decrease in support costs after 6 months of the new release
+Product support tickets plummeted within 6 months of the new release.

 Overall app downloads